Please see our website for more information.

 Months of entry

-Please note that new student recruitment to this course has been suspended for the September 2017 intake.
-Applications for 2018 should be made from October 2017.
+Please note that new student recruitment to this course has been suspended for the September 2018 intake.
+Applications for 2019 should be made from October 2018.
+If you would like information about our alternative courses, please visit the Engineering page.

 Building services engineers are responsible for the mechanical and electrical systems that contribute to people's comfort, health and productivity.
 They provide analytic and design skills to buildings of all scales and levels of complexity, from residential and commercial, to industrial and cultural.